snirhap/auditale/README.md

 This will use SQLite and auto-create the test DB.

+***!!!
+NOTICE that each "Seed Database" in this environment will truncate the last seed, this is to avoid overload on the simple db file***

 ### Docker Compose (Postgres with Write+Read DB Engines, nginx as Load balancer)
 ```
 docker-compose up --build --scale web=3